What are cultural values? Cultural competence

 registration of cultural property imported and temporarily imported into the territory of the Russian Federation

-conclusion of agreements on the return of exported cultural property with persons applying for their temporary export
+concluding agreements on the return of exported cultural property with persons applying for their temporary export

 ensuring the examination of cultural property declared for export and temporary export, as well as when they are returned after temporary export

-State Archival Service of Russia
+State Archive Service of Russia

 customs authorities